 Cost.
-Cost is the most obvious benefit of online therapy.
-Typically a one-hour session with a psychologist will set you back $100-150 USD, so with plans starting at $35 a week, you’re saving a lot of money.
+Cost is an obvious benefit of online therapy.
+Typically a one-hour session with a psychologist will set you back $100-150 USD, so with plans starting at $40 a week, you’re saving a lot of money.

 Flexibility.
 Online therapy is a lot more flexible than traditional therapy.
 Whereas you’re often limited to a one-hour session a week – plus travel time – that fits into your the schedule of your therapist, online therapy allows you to take therapy from anywhere you have an internet connection.
 This was one of the main reasons I decided to experiment with BetterHelp in the first place.
 It’s all available on mobile so you can ask questions on the go as issues come up in real time.

 Anonymity.
 Therapy can be an uncomfortable situation for many people.
 There are issues that you don’t want to talk about with a stranger.
 Many people from all walks of life still have to deal with a stigma around mental health issues, and therefore online therapy allows an anonymity that can help us get started on our journey to better mental health.

 Easy to switch counsellors.
 When I decided I wanted a different counsellor with BetterHelp, it took less than 24 hours for them to allocate someone new.
 In face to face therapy, you have to do some research to find a new therapist and then call to book an appointment in the hope that they have an appropriate time available.